 MLB important dates 2022: Spring Training, Opening Day, free agency, more

-MLB important dates 2022: Spring Training, Opening Day, free agency, more originally appeared on NBC Sports Bayarea
+MLB important dates 2022: Spring Training, Opening Day, free agency, more originally appeared on NBC Sports Philadelphia

 After 99 days, a new MLB season is finally on the horizon.

 The lockout that started on Dec.
-2 is now a thing of the past as MLB and the MLBPA came to a tentative agreement on a new collective bargaining agreement to get the ball rolling for the 2022 season.
+2 is now a thing of the past as MLB and the MLBPA came to an agreement on a new collective bargaining agreement to get the ball rolling for the 2022 season.

 Because of the lengthy pause, the season is expected to start quickly to preserve the usual 162-game season for all 30 teams.